legend27th/Reactive_power/README.md

 This repository contains all the code files and the report for the submission of the Electronics Problem Statement of this hackathon organized by Dept. of Physics, IIT (ISM) Dhanbad, by the team Reactive Power.

+#### Please note that all the explanations and the plots are present in the Mission Report.